PrestaShop/prestashop-specs/content/1.7/back-office/orders/orders/shopping-carts-listing.md

 - **Carrier** - if the user has reached the Carrier step in the Checkout, then Prestashop will register and display the chosen Carrier in the Shopping Cart item.
 - **Date** - the exact time stamp, when the Cart was created.
 - **Online** - the text value, that can be displayed as Yes or No, according to conditioins.
+- **Shop** - if multistores are enabled, Prestashop will show the appropriate shop, where Cart was created.
+- **CTA button View and Delete** - if the Cart is abandoned or the Cart has not been converted to the Orded, the CTA button will be displayed only View.
+If the Cart has transformed to Order, there will be also a dropdown in View CTA, with the selection of Delete - in order to delete the Cart from Prestashop database.